shawenyao/jekyll-now/_posts/2020-02-23-Suppressor-the-Midas-Touch.md

 ## Implications
-The existence of suprressor calls for caution when we delete explanatory variable soley based on its insiginificance, although it can also be argued that missing such an important regessor ($x_2$) in this case is the greater sin.
+The existence of suprressor calls for caution when we delete explanatory variables soley based on their insiginificance, although it can also be argued that missing such an important regessor in the first place ($x_2$ in this case) is the greater sin.